MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Abstract

 \section{Abstract}

-This paper proposes a novel quantum effect wherein particle spectra show extra broadening due to local short-time acceleration (as well as in a deSitter spacetime background).
-This effect provides a simple interpretation for the acceleration interpolation relation required to modify the kinematics of a test particle in the Modified Inertial interpretation of Modified Newtonian Dynamics (MOND).
-This effect can be regarded as a generalization of the thermal blackbody spectrum generated by the Unruh effect---which arises from long-time uniform acceleration in a flat background---to the scenario of local short-time non-uniform acceleration.
-This effect offers a unified framework for understanding the accelerated expansion of the universe and the anomalies in galactic rotation curves or radial acceleration.
-It is worth emphasizing that this modified kinematic interpretation of MOND necessitates a quantum equivalence principle as its physical foundation, that is, extending the equivalence at the level of expectation values (first-order moments) in the classical equivalence principle to the equivalence at the level of second-order moment quantum fluctuations.
-Therefore, the role of this effect within the frameworks of quantum reference frames and quantum gravity is also discussed to some extent.
+This paper proposes a novel non-inertial quantum effect wherein particle spectra show second-order moment extra Gaussian broadening due to local short-time (non-uniform) acceleration, as well as in a deSitter spacetime background.
+Although the effect is too small to be detected, it provides a mechanism for the cosmological constant to enter the local kinematics of particles in the form of acceleration.
+The acceleration composition relation of a proper motion acceleration and the cosmological constant playing the role of a background acceleration, which is required in the Modified Newtonian Dynamics (MOND).
+In this framework, MOND arises from the second-order moment correction to the squared-acceleration due to the non-inertial quantum effect of the deSitter background, rather than first-order moment correction to the classical geodesic equation of motion, which differs from most of the literature attempting to derive MOND, which can be confirmed or falsified in future high-precision measurements.
+The interpretation of MOND as a second moment effect necessitates a quantum equivalence principle as its physical foundation, that is, extending the classical equivalence at the level of mean values (first-order moments) to the quantum equivalence at the level of second moment quantum fluctuations.
+The effective distance quadratic form, effective curvature and effective acceleration, etc., modified by the universal second moments all behave as if they were real geometrical or physical quantities.
+This effect also offers a unified framework for understanding the accelerated expansion of the universe and the anomalies in galactic rotation curves or radial acceleration.